How IHSS Appeals Work

 The hearing is the culmination of IHSS appeals.
 It’s your opportunity to prove to the judge that your loved one deserves protective supervision and/or more supportive service hours.
 If you win your appeal, the county is responsible for retroactively paying your service hours from the date of your initial application or reassessment.
 The county hearing specialist and social worker, in defending the county’s decision, will try to rely on facts that support the county’s denial, reduction, or termination of your service hours.

-The IHSS Law Office of James Diskint knows what it takes to win IHSS protective supervision and additional service hours on appeal.
+The IHSS Law Office of James Diskint, PC knows what it takes to win IHSS protective supervision and additional service hours on appeal.

 We’re committed to thoroughly preparing your case for the appeal, taking the pressure off you at the hearing, and helping you overturn your denial.